 CMF has declined about 5.8% from its recent peak to now $116.83 after interest rates ramped post election.
 At $116.83, CMF provides a ~2.6% double tax-free yield for California residents.
 As I stated in a previous post, my trigger point for aggressively buying bonds is when the 10-year yield hits 2%.
 Now that we busted past 2%, I've started the process of more aggressively building my bond portfolio and have deployed roughly 60% of my planned allocation.

 I plan to slowly deploy the remaining allocation the higher the 10-year bond yield goes.
-I believe the short-term 10-year yield interest rate cap is 2.5%.
-If we get to 2.5%, then I’ll allocate 100% of my funds and then work to rebuild my cash hoard again.
+If we get to 5.5%, then I'll allocate 100% of my funds and then work to rebuild my cash hoard again.

-Everybody needs to come up with their own investment game plan in order to stay disciplined.
+Everybody needs to come up with their own investment game plan or an investment thesis in order to stay disciplined.
 Structure an investment outlook that makes sense to you.
 Or, you can just have a digital wealth advisor manage your money.

 Note: Other attractive investment opportunities I'm looking at that have sold off post election include MUB, AGG, and OHI.

 Focus On The Positives

 You can focus on the negatives of higher interest rates or you can be opportunistic.
 The opportunist in me sees a scenario where I can finally build a sizable bond portfolio so I can continue enjoying the fruits of early retirement.
 Focusing on the positives will not only make you happier, it should also make you wealthier as well.

 My original plan was to try and work as much as possible to take advantage of a potential three year or longer window of lower taxes.
 But honestly, it was a little depressing thinking about having to commute in rush hour traffic again.
 And for what?
 To attend a meeting to hear an insecure colleague fluff his feathers?
 That's terrible.